paredesroger/paredesroger.github.io/index.md

 My research interests include:

 * Reliability, risk, and resilience of structures and complex systems
-* Earthquake engineering and natural Hazards
+* Earthquake engineering and natural hazards
 * Probabilistic inference and uncertainty quantification
 * Applied machine learning and artificial intelligence